united-survivors/Jaeger-Company-modpack/README.md

 # Jaeger Company modpack

-**A modpack made for Jager Company, a unit within United Survivors**
+**A modpack made for Jaeger Company, a unit within United Survivors**

 [United Survivors](https://www.unitedsurvivors.org/arma3) - Website for the unit